Your typical 9-5 job might let you can hang up your hat at the end of day. But are you learning to build an empire?

 What will you trade to get what you want?

-To achieve your dreams, put in the work.
+To build an empire, put in the work.

 Nothing in Ryan Moran’s plan is easy, fast, or straightforward.
 It’s going to be a lot of work, for many years to come.